This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

 What If You Missed the Deadline?

 Firms that did not submit by April 16 were not automatically decertified — but they may be ineligible to participate as a DBE on new contracts until their reevaluation is complete.
-Your certifying agency will likely send follow-up notices; failing to respond to those notices is what triggers formal decertification proceedings under 49 CFR 26.87.
+Your certifying agency will likely send follow-up notices; failing to respond to those notices is what leads to a written decertification decision under 49 CFR 26.111 — and because 26.111(b) switches off 49 CFR 26.87 for reevaluation actions, there is no Notice of Intent and no hearing step to fall back on.

 How to Submit Now